- Acute hemolytic transfusion reaction

 If AHTR is suspected, one of the first steps is to recheck the sample and patient identifications.
 Diagnosis is confirmed by a positive direct antiglobulin test, measuring urinary Hb, serum LDH, bilirubin, and haptoglobin.
 Intravascular hemolysis produces free Hb in the plasma and urine; haptoglobin levels are very low.
 Hyperbilirubinemia may follow.

-After the acute phase, the degree of acute renal failure determines the prognosis.
+After the acute phase, the degree of acute kidney injury determines the prognosis.
 Diuresis and a decreasing BUN usually portend recovery.
 Permanent renal insufficiency is unusual.
 Prolonged oliguria and shock are poor prognostic signs.

 A nephrologist should be consulted as early as possible, particularly if no diuretic response occurs within about 2 to 3 h after initiating therapy, which may indicate acute tubular necrosis.
 Further fluid and diuretic therapy may be contraindicated, and early dialysis may be helpful.